Applications for Fall 2017 will be accepted until the program's capacity has been reached or until the first week of fall classes.

 Health Information Technicians:

-- Ensure the quality of medical records by verifying completeness, accuracy and proper entry into computer systems
+- Ensure the quality of medical records/health information by verifying completeness, accuracy and proper entry into computer systems

 - Use computer applications to assemble and analyze patient data to improve patient care and control cost

 - Ensure that patient interest is maintained in matters of privacy, security, information release and record access

 The American Health Information Management Association website provides career and certification information.

 The U.S. Department of Labor Occupational Outlook Handbook provides additional information regarding the HIT field.

 Although most HITs work in hospitals, there are also opportunities in: